Arya4930/Rocket-Telementary-Extractor/README.md

 🚀 **Currently supports Starship and New Glenn.
 Falcon 9 and other rockets coming soon!**

-### Currently works only for Starship and New Glenn.
-Support for Falcon-9 and other rockets in progress

 This project leverages the Azure Vision API to extract telemetry data shown on the screen from frames, achieving a high accuracy of up to ~99.6%.
 However, due to the frame-by-frame analysis, the processing time can be significant (~2.5 hours for analyzing a 1-hour video).

 ## Requirements